Keizersberg Abbey: Belgian Congregation

 In 1921 the abbey moved from the Beuron Congregation to become part of the new Belgian Congregation of Our Lady (Belgische Congregatie van Onze-Lieve-Vrouw-Boodschap), under the presidency of Abbot Robertus.
 In 1929 publication began of the theological journal "Recherches de Théologie Ancienne et Médiévale".

 Dom Bruno (Henri Reynders), famous for hiding many Jewish children from the Nazis during World War II, was a monk of Mont César from 1922 until 1968.
 A fellow monk at the abbey provided him with several skillfully forged identification cards.

 The abbey again suffered damage in World War II with the bombing of the buildings during air raids on Leuven in 1944, which among other things destroyed the last remains of the older buildings from the time of the Hospitallers, and the monastery was temporarily uninhabitable.

 By 1948 it was sufficiently restored to be able to set up a small community at Wavreumont in Stavelot, which was formally established as St. Remaclus' Priory on 21 June 1952.

 Subiaco Congregation

 When the French section of the Catholic University of Leuven was moved out of Leuven it was decided that the abbey should become a Flemish institution, whence the change from Mont César to Keizersberg.
 On 10 June 1968 the abbey was transferred to the Flemish Province of the Subiaco Congregation.
 The abbot and prior resigned in the same year, and a temporary administrator was appointed.

 In 1969 part of the renovated abbey was converted for use as student accommodation, and is still used for that purpose.

 In 2020, a part of the Medieval wall collapsed.

 As of 2022, there were five monks in residence at Keizersberg.

-Beer

-The abbey's name is used commercially by a brewer under license, but the monastery has never itself been involved in brewing.